 This bar chart shows the percentage of ICN reviews completed each month within 30 days and within 60 days.
-For the reporting period of November 2018, one ICN was received for review for both units, while two ICNs were approved and no resubmittals were required.
+For the reporting period of January 2018, no new ICNs were received for review for both units, while two ICNs were approved and no resubmittals were required.
+The ITAAC metric of 60 days was met.
+The 30 day metric shows that during this period the reviews required more staff time to resolve, but still fell under the ITAAC metric of 60 days.